28 best Aliyah & Israel relocation tips. Everything your need to know before moving to Israel.

 6. Don’t be afraid to complain!

 Don’t hesitate to let your service provider know when you are dissatisfied.
 Occasionally, you may get better rates and compensation for the inconvenience.
 This is especially true with the mobile phone carriers and cable TV companies.
 If they are not willing to give you a discount, they may give you a value added service.
-Complain about bank charges too - it might work.
+Sometimes threatening to disconnect from these services does the trick.
+Complain about bank charges too – it might work.

 There is a lot of dust in Israel and heatwaves accompanied by dust storms (hamsin) often prevail.
 Remember this when packing your ornaments, books and other items that you will have to keep dust-free yourself.

 8. Electrical Appliances